-If you're buying a car from a private seller, don't be afraid to ask the seller some questions.
-You'll want to find out why they're selling the car, how long they've owned the car, who has been driving it, how many previous owners it's had, if the car has been in any serious accidents, and its maintenance record.
+If you're buying a car from a private seller, don't be afraid to ask the seller some questions, including why they're selling the car, how long they've owned the car, who has been driving it, how many previous owners it's had, if the car has been in any serious accidents, and its maintenance record.
 Don't be shy about asking to see the service records, since a car that is well maintained will most likely last longer.
 If you're seriously considering buying the car, you can purchase a vehicle history report to make sure the car has not been in a major accident.
-See page 9 for more information.
+See page 11 for more information.